Military macaw: Food and feeding

-They will also visit heaps of clay known as "macaw licks".
-These clay licks are found along riverbanks or sometimes in the interior of the Amazon rainforest.
-Macaws will flock to there to feed on these clay deposits, which appear to detoxify the poisons found in the seeds and vegetation of the rest of their diet.
-It is also thought that this clay provides the macaws with dietary salt not available in their normal diet.
+They flock to feed on heaps of clay known as "macaw licks" along riverbanks and sometimes in the interior of the Amazon rainforest.
+The clay deposits appear to remove toxins found in the seeds and vegetation of the rest of their diet and to provide dietary salt missing from the diet.

 Breeding

-Pair-bonding behaviors include grooming and regurgitation and has been observed during breeding and non-breeding periods.
-Courtship will occur as early as March, while copulation doesn't actually take place until May and July.
-Breeding season is typically between March and October while incubation and hatching occurs during August and September.
+Pair-bonding behaviors include grooming and regurgitation and have been observed during breeding and non-breeding periods.
+Courtship occurs as early as March, and copulation in May to July.
+Breeding season is typically between March and October while incubation and hatching occur during August and September.
 The reproductive season begins with nest selection around October and ends when the chicks fledge between January and March.
 Military macaws are cavity-nesters and will nest in natural cavities such as holes in trees or on cliffs.
 They nest in trees at least 15 meters tall and 90 centimeters wide.
-During breeding season, the male will feed the female 3-4 times a day.
+During the breeding season, the male will feed the female 3–4 times a day.